7 Common Causes of No Hot Water

-If you’re reading this, it’s probably because you just had a shockingly cold shower or turned on the faucet to find no hot water.
-It’s a frustrating scenario, but don’t fret.
-Learning the most common things that leave you with no hot water is the first step toward finding a solution.
-Here is a look at why you might be having hot water troubles so you can get back to getting the hot showers you deserve.
+If you’re reading this, it’s likely because you just had a shockingly cold shower or turned on the faucet to discover that your house doesn’t have hot water.
+It’s an irritating situation, but don’t panic.
+Learning the most common reasons your home has no hot water is the first step toward finding a remedy.
+Here is a review of the reasons why you might be having hot water troubles so you can get back to getting the hot showers you deserve.

 1. Gas Leak